Norman Gilroy: Episcopal ministry

 In December 1934, he was appointed Bishop of Port Augusta, South Australia, gaining an experience in dealing with pastoral problems that was to serve him well in his later position.
-He received episcopal consecration on St. Patrick's Day 1935 with Archbishop Filippo Bernardini as principal consecrator.
+He received episcopal consecration on St Patrick's Day 1935 with Archbishop Filippo Bernardini as principal consecrator.

 In 1937, he became Coadjutor Archbishop of Sydney and Titular Archbishop of Argyranthemum.
 On the death of Archbishop Michael Kelly, Gilroy succeeded to the Archdiocese of Sydney on 18 March 1940.

-Gilroy was created a cardinal on 18 February 1946, and was assigned the title of becoming cardinal-priest of Santi Quattro Coronati, becoming the first Australian-born member of the College of Cardinals.
+Gilroy was created a cardinal by Pope Pius XII on 18 February 1946, and was assigned the title of cardinal-priest of Santi Quattro Coronati, becoming the first Australian-born member of the College of Cardinals.

 On 11 January 1953 he laid the cornerstone of the National Shrine of Our Mother of Perpetual Help, Philippines.

+He participated in the papal conclave of 1958 which elected Pope John XXIII, and in the papal conclave of 1963 which elected Pope Paul VI.

 Gilroy was knighted in 1969.
 He was the first Roman Catholic cardinal to receive a knighthood since the English Reformation.
 He was named Australian of the Year in 1970.
 He resigned as Archbishop of Sydney in July 1971 and died in Sydney in 1977, aged 81.
 He was succeeded by James Darcy Freeman.

-As Archbishop Gilroy enforced strict discipline in accordance with the Code of Canon Law on his clergy, who had grown lax under the elderly Kelly.
+As archbishop, Gilroy enforced strict discipline in accordance with the Code of Canon Law on his clergy, who had grown lax under the elderly Kelly.
 In so doing, he acquired a reputation of an "iron man".
 He always maintained his exacting standards but showed compassion for those who failed to meet them.